cdoremus/deno-fresh-oauth/README.md

 };
 ```

-The `redirectToOAuthLogin()` function is the entryway to our deep dive into the
+The `redirectToOAuthLogin()` function is our gateway into the OAuth flow.
+We are
-OAuth flow.
-We are using the Deno-native library
+using the Deno-native library
 [`deno-oauth2-client`](https://github.com/cmd-johnson/deno-oauth2-client) that
 abstracts the generic OAuth process.
-This lib uses a `OAuth2Client` class to
+This lib uses a `OAuth2Client` class as a
-encapsulate OAuth flow.
+starting point.
 It is instantiated in the `utils/oauth2_client.ts` file:

 ```ts
 export const oauth2Client = new OAuth2Client({